ualbertalib/cwrc_preservation/README.md

 ```
 Builds a CSV formatted audit report comparing the CWRC content to UAL Swift content.

-The report lists the CWRC object PIDs and modification date/times and links to the associated Swift object displaying the Swift ID, modification time, and size along with a column indicating the preservation status (i.e., indicating if modification time comparison between Swift and CWRC indicate a need for preservation, or if the size of the Swift object is zero, etc)
+The report lists the CWRC object PIDs with modification date/times and links to the associated Swift object displaying the Swift ID, modification time, and size along with a column indicating the preservation status (i.e., indicating if modification time comparison between Swift and CWRC indicates a need for preservation, or if the size of the Swift object is zero, etc)

 ### Troubleshooting

-We have implemented reuse of cookies using connection_cookie.txt file.
-If CWRC server is reset and will not recognize
-previously issued cookie (even though it did not expire), simply delete connection_cookie.txt